 Stroke Madness and the Road to Endovascular Stroke Therapy!

-The Missouri Association of Osteopathic Physicians and Surgeons is accredited by the American Osteopathic Association to provide osteopathic continuing medical education for physicians and designates this program for a maximum of 1.25 AOA Category 1-A credits and will report CME and specialty credits commensurate with the extent of the physician's participation in this activity.
+The Missouri Association of Osteopathic Physicians and Surgeons (MAOPS) is accredited by the American Osteopathic Association to provide osteopathic continuing medical education for physicians.
+MAOPS designates this program for a maximum of 1.25 AOA Category 1-A credits and will report CME and specialty credits commensurate with the extent of the physician's participation.

 Timothy Morgan, DO, practices Neuroradiology and Neurointerventional Radiology at West County Radiology Group and serves at the Endovascular Stroke Director for Mercy Hospital in St. Louis, MO.
 He graduated from Kansas City University of Medicine and Biosciences College of Osteopathic Medicine and went on to complete his residency at the University of Missouri, Kansas City; St. Luke’s Hospital.
 Dr. Morgan is board certified by the American Board of Radiology AU Eligible with an added qualification in Neuroradiology.